acidjazz/objectus/readme.md

 ### Gulp Integration - [sass](https://github.com/sass/node-sass) (node-sass)

-In your sass task just write our data to a file somewhere you can `@import` it
+In your sass task we'll write to a file somewhere you can `@import` it, make sure this is done before the sass compilation

 ```javascript
 fs.writeFileSync('pub/jst/data.js', "var data = " + JSON.stringify(data) + ";", 'utf8')